raggleton/cmspubstyle/README.md

 If you do not already have it, install it with `pip install pytest`.

-Then, just do `pytest`, and it will automatically run all tests.
+Then, just do `pytest --tb=short -r=f`, and it will automatically run all tests.

 ## References